 '''

-setenv DISPLAY mymachine.faraway.edu:0.0 or alternatively:

-setenv DISPLAY 123.45.67.890:0.0
+setenv DISPLAY mymachine.faraway.edu:0.0 or alternatively: setenv DISPLAY 123.45.67.890:0.0

 '''

 (the colon zero.zero is your console display).
 You can check that the glue machine is sending X-Windows commands to your screen by typing: echo \$DISPLAY and echo \$REMOTEHOST These steps may be needed to get the sim simulator to display X-windows graphic screens on your remote machine.
-However, by using ssh you shouln't need to do this setting of the DISPLAY environment variable (see the manual entry for ssh by typing "man ssh").
+However, by using ssh you shouldn't need to do this setting of the DISPLAY environment variable (see the manual entry for ssh by typing "man ssh").

-Since you can't send output to a glue printer, you will need to do enscript -r -fCourier8 progOdump.mem > progOdump.mem.ps or ps2pdf prog0dump.mem.ps prog0dump.mem.pdf and then transfer the binary ".pdf" file to your local machine where you could use Adobe Acrobat to view and print it.
+Since you can't send output to a glue printer, you will need to do enscript -r -fCourier8 -pprog0dump.mem.ps prog0dump.mem

 '''

-enscript -r -fCourier8 -pprogOdump.mem.ps progOdump.mem
+enscript -r -fCourier8 prog0dump.mem > prog0dump.mem.ps

+or

 '''